-We have not experienced any patent or other intellectual property litigation.
-However, we cannot guarantee that we will not have to defend our intellectual property rights in the future.
+It is possible that we may have to defend our intellectual property rights in the future.
 In the event of an intellectual property dispute, we may be forced to litigate or otherwise defend our intellectual property assets.
-Such disputes could involve litigation or proceedings declared by the U.S. Patent and Trademark Office or the International Trade Commission.
-Intellectual property litigation can be extremely expensive, and such expense, as well as the consequences should we not prevail, could seriously harm our business.
+These disputes could involve litigation or proceedings declared by the U.S. Patent and Trademark Office or the International Trade Commission.
+Intellectual property litigation can be extremely expensive, and this expense, as well as the consequences should we not prevail, could seriously harm our business.

 If a third party claimed an intellectual property right to technology we use, we might be forced to discontinue an important product or product line, alter our products and processes, pay license fees or cease certain activities.
-Although we might under these circumstances attempt to obtain a license to such intellectual property, we may not be able to do so on favorable terms, if at all.
+Although we might under those circumstances attempt to obtain a license to such intellectual property, we may not be able to do so on favorable terms, if at all.